-|Astotin Lake, Elk Island National Park
+|Lakeshore Trail, Elk Island National Park

-- Take a hike: With over 80 kilometres of trails, it’s easy to get away from it all – and everyone.
+With over 80 kilometres of trails, it’s easy to get away from it all – and everyone.
 Hike Lakeview Trail (3.7 km loop) for panoramic views of Astotin Lake and keep an eye out for beavers at work in the ponds.
 Amisk Wuche Trail (2.7 km loop) is a fun marsh and forest walk on a series of floating boardwalks.
 The Lakeshore Trail (3 km one way) is paved and perfect for little kids learning to bike; it also offers great views of the lake.
-See the complete list of trails here.
+See the complete list of trails in the park here.
 Pack a picnic – there are pretty picnic areas and picnic shelters along Astotin Lake and Tawayik Lake – and look for the Red Chairs!

-Bison in the mist, Elk Island National Park
+|Red-necked Grebe, Elk Island National Park

-- Birdwatch: With over 250 species of birds spotted in the park each year, you are sure to check some off your list!
+With over 250 species of birds spotted in the park each year, you are sure to check some off your list!
 We saw red-necked grebes, American White Pelicans, Canada Geese, and several others.
 I recommend downloading a birding app like Merlin Bird ID for easy identification.

-- Paddle around Astotin Lake’s many islands.
 According to the Canoeing Around Edmonton blog, High Island is the best island to visit.
 For more helpful tips on paddling at Astotin Lake, visit Canoeing Around Edmonton | Astotin Lake, Elk Island National Park.
 The water tends to be calmest in the mornings.
 Canoe, kayak, and SUP rentals are available at Astotin Lake Day Use Area.
 Note that motorboats and fishing are not permitted at Astotin Lake.

-- Watch a movie at Astotin Theater and learn about Elk Island National Park’s significant contributions to bison conservation.
+Watch a movie at Astotin Theater and learn about Elk Island National Park’s significant contributions to bison conservation.
 Did you know Elk Island bison may be found in Siberia, Banff, and Waterton?

-- Take part in one of the park’s interpretive programs.
+Make the most of your visit by taking part in one of the park’s interpretive programs.
 The park’s flagship program is the Backstage Bison Tour offered on Saturdays and Sundays on the hour from 12 pm to 5 pm.
 Meet at the Historic Barn near the Visitor Centre.

-- Stargaze: Elk Island and nearby Cooking Lake-Blackfoot Provincial Recreation Area are part of the Beaver Hills Dark Sky Preserve, so on a clear night, star gazing is phenomenal.
+Elk Island and nearby Cooking Lake-Blackfoot Provincial Recreation Area are part of the Beaver Hills Dark Sky Preserve, so on a clear night, star gazing is phenomenal.
 If you’re lucky, you may even be treated to the northern lights.
 Sign up for aurora alerts from Aurora Watch, so you don’t miss out!

 Seven Things to Do with Kids at Elk Island Provincial Park

-- Walk the 300-metre long Living Waters Boardwalk behind Astotin Theatre and see how many kinds of birds you can spot!
+Walk the 300-metre long Living Waters Boardwalk behind Astotin Theatre and see how many kinds of birds you can spot!

 |Little Elk at Elk Island National Park

-- Play at the Astotin Lake playground.
+4. Play at Astotin Lake Playground